Mansfield Lahm Regional Airport: Facilities

+Other companies with a presence at the airport include C&G Associates, Gorman-Rupp and Next Generation Films.

 The airport can handle large aircraft, including the USAF C-5 and the Antonov 124-100.

 In 2022, the airport received nearly $7 million in funding to rehabilitate its facilities.
 The overflow parking ramp and certain taxiways and taxilanes were upgraded.

 In 2023, the airport received funding that is intended to go towards building a restaurant at the airport.
 The airport plans to begin construction in spring 2024.
 The facility will include a dining room, bar, and outdoor patio, and the restaurant will be open to both pilots and the general public.

 Aircraft

 In the year ending January 31, 2023, the airport had 18,780 aircraft operations, average 51 per day: 85% general aviation, 7% air taxi, 8% military, and <1% airline.
 75 aircraft were based at this airport at the time: 51 single-engine and 11 multi-engine airplanes, 8 military, 4 jets, and 1 ultralight.

 Events

 The airport hosts regular events, most notably an Airport Day that features helicopter and airplane rides, a kids zone, interactive games, food trucks, vendor booths, and a car show.
 In 2023, the Airport Day featured a drone show, the first in the region.

 The airport also often hosts historic warbird aircraft displays.